 My daughters discovered the Monte Cristo Sandwich at a waterfront restaurant we found when we moved to Florida.
-As large as the menu is at Pier 22 (seriously, it's like a book!) all they want is the Monte Cristo.
+As large as the menu is at Pier 22 (seriously, it's like a book!) all my girls want is the Monte Cristo.

 My daughters discovered the Monte Cristo sandwich when they were 13 and 10, and still would rather have it than anything else on the menu, even at 20 and almost 24.
 So of course, I had to learn to make it at home.

 If you've had the Monte Cristo Sandwich, you know it's made like French toast.
 Slices of ham and Swiss cheese between two slices of bread, dipped in egg batter, browned, and sprinkled with powdered sugar.

 To top it off, there is a dipping sauce.
 My girls always ask for extra!

 When I was in New York City a couple of months ago at the Fancy Food Show with the Mom Blog Tour, I had the pleasure of meeting with the team from Felix Jams.

 Owned by one of Sweden's largest food companies, Orkla Foods Sweden, the history of Felix Jams goes back to the 1930s when Herbert Felix joined a small factory that produced vinegar.

 His passion for preserves was the beginning of Felix Jams, and it is one of the most renowned companies in Sweden today.

 When we met with the team from Felix, we discovered that Lingonberries grow all over Sweden.
 We also discovered that Lingonberries make a really wonderful jam...

 Jam that can be used in so many different recipes!